networkx/nx-guides/content/algorithms/sub_isomorphism/subgraph_iso_img.md

 Many graph representations can be built from the Secondary and Tertiary Structure.
 Each representation capture different information about the protein.
 For example,
 - Use α-helix and β-sheet as nodes and the interaction energy between them to define edges.

-- $C_\alpha$ Networks: Cα atom of an amino acid residue is considered a node and an edge are drawn if the Cα distance between a pair of residues is within a threshold distance.
-Cα atoms are in the α-helix structure.
+- $C_\alpha$ Networks: $C_\alpha$ atom of an amino acid residue is considered a node and an edge are drawn if the $C_\alpha$ distance between a pair of residues is within a threshold distance. $C_\alpha$ atoms are in the α-helix structure.
 It is one of the simplest and most widely analyzed protein contact networks that captures very well the 3D topology of protein structure.

 +++